undees/brominet/README.md

 If you build and start the simulator with
 [**my fork of the JustPlayed example application**](http://github.com/textarcana/justplayed), then you should notice a new service running on port 50000.
+You can then control the app in the simulator, by sending chunks of XML over HTTP.
+This is all handled by Ian's `encumber.rb` library.

+### Remote-controlled iPhone apps

 If you build the Brominet-enabled app onto an iPhone, then you can control the iPhone over a wi-fi network.